This is a Homemade Raffaello Coconut Almond Confections recipe, a trendy snack in Europe. Super easy to make and delicious.

 - In a bowl, place 2 cups shredded coconut and add the entire can of condensed milk.
 Also, add the vanilla or the almond extract.

-- Mix it and let sit for few minutes until the coconut absorbs the milk.
+- Mix it and let sit for a few minutes until the coconut absorbs the milk.

-- If the mixture seems to be too wet, add a little bit more coconut flakes.
+- If the mixture seems to be too wet, add a small amount of coconut flakes.

 - Using your wet hands, make the mixture's dollops and roll them between your hands to make a ball.